kinode-dao/kinode-book/src/kit/new.md

 # `kit new`

-`kit new` creates a Nectar package template at the specified path, e.g.,
+`kit new` creates a Kinode package template at the specified path, e.g.,

 ```bash
 kit new foo